akhor005/iRecipe/README.md

 As far as requirements are concerned, there was only one major tradeoff: I used async/await to fetch the JSON data, but not the images.
 Async/await works best with URLSession which has a built-in caching mechanism by default.
 To avoid using that, I fetched data the "old" way which isn't immediately compatible with async/await.
 On the surface, the app still runs efficiently and as expected.

+Another tradeoff/decision was to not cache large images, as they are fetched less frequently (than small images) and take up more space.
+All other tradeoffs were simple design decisions.
+For example, my original idea was to have the additional recipe details drop down from under the listing, but I chose to use sheets instead for their versatility.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 The weakest part of my project is the unit testing.
 My existing tests are functional and intuitive, but I struggled to come up with as many tests as I'd like.
 Since there are very few computational operations, it's not immediately obvious what to test.
-All other tradeoffs were simple design decisions.
-For example, my original idea was to have the additional recipe details drop down from under the listing, but I chose to use sheets instead for their versatility.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.